 - Dr. Onishi, the scientist, in AKIRA.
-He ignores an order to shut down his work if Tetsuo's vital signs get out of hand.
+He ignores an order to kill Tetsuo if Tetsuo's vital signs get out of hand.
 You have two guesses why, and the first guess (deeply cares about saving Tetsuo's life?) doesn't count.
 Tellingly, nobody ever blames him for the outcome.

-- Played straighter with Dr. Finder from the 2001 series, however.
+- Played straighter with Dr. Finder, however.
 He first was kidnapped by Black Ghost to force him build a certain super weapon, and when it seemed that he would stop doing that, they kidnapped his daughter Cynthia to twist his arm even more.
 Then Cynthia is rescued by the Cyborg team...